johnrsibert/XSSA/README.md

 *	YPR - yield per recruite of Main Hawaiian Islands yellowfing tuna fishery

 ### To Do
-* Modify estimatio of Q to allow estimate to exceed 1.0 for augmented catch models
+* Modify estimation of Q to allow estimate to exceed 1.0 for augmented catch models
-* Rationalize TMB code with isam6.tpl
+* Rationalize TMB code with issam6.tpl
-* Compute Widely Applicable Information Criterion
+* Compute Widely Applicable Information Criterion (WAIC)
 * Update analysis in the event that WCPFC uptades regional yellowfin assessment